-For decades, bed manufacturers in America used a standard hook brackets that was inserted into the end on a bed’s rails.
+For decades, bed manufacturers in America used a standard hook bracket that was inserted into the end on a bed’s rails.
 They were held in place by 2 metal dowels.
+See below:

 Over time, these get loose and wiggle.
 The metal dowels wallow out the holes drilled into the inside face of the rails.
 Eventually, they twist to the point that they come out of the pocket they are supposed to rest in and the bracket pulls out.
 Remounting the bracket in the same way it was originally placed will not really be an option for a couple of reasons:

 - The rail itself probably cracked along the grain (or ply) where the slot was cut into the end (where the bracket was mounted.)